How to Create a Self-Care Checklist That Works

 5. Write In The Gratitude Journal

 For me, this looks like writing three things I’m grateful for.
 I’m loving my 5-minute journal these days!
 It’s a super easy guide all in one place!

 Related Post: How to Start Journaling to Improve Your Life

 Walk, run, jump.
 MOVE in some way!
 I try to aim for 30 minutes of anything.

 Read a few pages from a personal growth book, listen to a podcast, or watch an inspirational video.
-Get motivated and take on the day!
+Get motivated to take on the day!

 This is simply being there for someone else on purpose.
 Can I leave a note under my kids’ pillow?
 Can I text “I love you” to my husband, or bring a friend a treat?

 I can always do something small for others, but I need a constant reminder to get me moving.